b5strbal/macaw/README.md

 # Macaw

 Sage library for experiments in mapping class groups.

+The project is still under construction, but some functionality already exists, see below.

 ## Installation

-One way to get the examples below working is to download this project, run Sage in your terminal from this directory, and run
+Download the project and run
 ```
-sage: %runfile pants_mapping_class.py
+sage setup.py install
 ```
+from the main directory containing the `setup.py` file.
+For this to work, `Sage` needs to be installed.

 ## Current functionality

-WARNING: The code is in a highly experimental state!
-Any of these features can change or break any time.

-1) Define the Humphries generators on closed surfaces.
+1) Defining the Humphries generators on closed surfaces.

 ```
+sage: from macaw import humphries_generators
 sage: A, B, c = humphries_generators(3)  # Humphries generators on the genus 3 surface.
 ```